Flamarionfp/ofs-event-emitter/readme.md

 - Send a message to `@BotFather` on `Telegram`;
 - Put the bot `token` that you received into .env file;
 - Add your bot in some group;
-- Make a GET request to https://api.telegram.org/bot0000000/getUpdates to get the chatId group; (replace zeros for your bot token)
+- Make a GET request to https://api.telegram.org/bot0000000/getUpdates to get the chatId group (replace zeros for your bot token);
 - Put the `chatId` in .env file;

 ##### Integrate with OSF project: